Civil-rights litigation setting with emergency lights

 By the time defense counsel pushes alternative explanations, the case should already include a clear chronology, verified records, and a disciplined damage model that limits room for distortion.

-• selective video framing that omits lead-up context and de-escalation alternatives
+• selective video framing that may omit lead-up context, warnings, positioning, or de-escalation facts

 • qualified-immunity positioning and procedural delays designed to narrow accountability